Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Methodology

 \subsection{Data pre-processing}

-For accelerometer data, signal vector magnitude (VM) \cite{acc_SVM} is a popular representation, which is simply the magnitude of the triaxial acceleration data defined as follows:

-where $a_x(t)$,$a_y(t)$,$a_z(t)$ are the acceleration along the x, y, z axes at timestamp $t$.
-The gravity effect can be removed by
+For accelerometer data, signal vector magnitude (VM) \cite{acc_SVM} is a popular representation, which is simply the magnitude of the triaxial acceleration data defined as $a(t) = \sqrt{a_x^2(t) + a_y^2(t) + a_z^2(t)},$ where $a_x(t)$,$a_y(t)$,$a_z(t)$ are the acceleration along the x, y, z axes at timestamp $t$.
+The gravity effect can be removed by $VM(t) = \lvert a(t) -1 \rvert$.
 Because its simplicity and effectiveness, VM has been widely used in health monitoring tasks, such as fall detection \cite{acc_SVM}, physical activity monitoring \cite{ax3_UKB}, perinatal stroke assessment \cite{babystroke}, etc. To further reduce the data volume, we used second-wise VM, i.e., the mean VM over each second (including 100 samples per second) will be used as new representation.
-Some second-wise VM examples can be found in Fig. \ref{figure:twoTYPESpatient}.
+Some second-wise VM examples (from two patients) can be found in Fig. \ref{figure:twoTYPESpatient}.